robertluwang/hands-on-ai/gemini-api-demo/gemini-langchain-chroma-demo.md

 ### Prompt the model

-You can now query the LLM by passing any question to the `invoke()` function of the stuff documents chain you created previously.
+We can now query the LLM by passing any question to the `invoke()` function of the stuff documents chain created previously.

 ```python